Lake Waikaremoana Great Walk

 Leaving Waiopaoa Hut after a leisurely morning, we start the ascent of Panekiri Bluff.
 The first 200 metres of vertical elevation involves a relatively easy but steady climb along a long ridge.
 At about 700 metres above sea level, the terrain steepens and there are some magnificent views of the lake and surrounds on this part of the walk.
 Finally, at 1180 metres above sea level, the hut of Panekiri is reached where the third and last night is spent.
 The views from the hut are awesome which makes the climb so worthwhile – especially the setting sun.
 Lunch is had along the track.
 We allow a total walking time of 4 - 5 hours for this leg of the walk.
 Gear & food carried by group, majority is carried by guide.

 If the morning is clear, being up to watch the rising sun from such a high vantage point is quite spectacular.
 After breakfast, the final day involves an undulating walk along the top of the Panekiri Bluff through magnificent beech forest, with spectacular views of the lake and the mountains of Maungataniwha to the south-west and Manuoha to the north.
 Finally the descent to Onepoto and the shuttle van – a total walk time of around 3 - 4 hours.
-Lunch is at Big Bush Cafe, a unique local eatery with a Tex - Mex theme.
+Lunch is at the end of the walk, usually enjoyed lake side.

 After lunch it is back on board the van for the journey back to Rotorua.